Last updated on October 19th, 2020 at 04:15 pm

 Stylers to Avoid in Fine Hair: Level 10 Gels

 Gel will always be a staple in my natural hair regimen.
 My wash and go’s don’t stand a chance of lasting past day two without a gel.
 Yes, I may be able to achieve bigger hair but I tend to prefer definition over how large my hair can swell.

-When my hair loses definition, it also loses the ability to be “tamed.”
+When hair loses definition, it also loses the ability to be “tamed.”
 When it starts to expand due to lack of styling products controlling it, it also tends to shrink excessively.
-The result is tangling and I’m not about that life. (who is??)
+The result is tangling and I’m not about that life.
+(Are you??)